teamhanko/hanko/backend/README.md

 ### Rate Limiting

-The Hanko service does not implement rate limiting in any way.
-In production systems, you want to hide the Hanko service behind a proxy or gateway (e.g. kong, traeffik) that implements rate limiting.
+The Hanko service does not implement network rate limiting in any way.
+In production systems, you want to hide the Hanko service behind a proxy or gateway (e.g. Kong, Traefik) that provides rate limiting.

 ### Configuration